chriskal96/claimer-detection/README.md

  - For SQUAD, the train and eval datasets can be found here : https://rajpurkar.github.io/SQuAD-explorer/
  - For GNQ, instructions and the datasets can be found here : https://ai.google.com/research/NaturalQuestions/download

-For GNQ the simplified version was used.
-It was also transformed into the same format as SQUAD ([script](https://github.com/chriskal96/claimer-detection/blob/main/data/convert_gnq_to_squad.py)) in order to take advantage of already established libraries.
+For GNQ, the simplified version was used.
+It was also transformed into the same format as SQUAD ([script](https://github.com/chriskal96/claimer-detection/blob/main/data/convert_gnq_to_squad.py)), in order to take advantage of already established libraries.
 In folder [data](https://github.com/chriskal96/claimer-detection/tree/main/data) there are data exploration files for SQUAD 2.0, Google's Natural Question and a new annotated dataset used for testing the models.